Living in Heidelberg

-The courses provided by the university sports center are open to all doctoral students.
+The courses provided by the university sports center are open to all doctoral candidates.
 If you are enrolled at the University, you can access and pay for the courses with your CampusCard.
-Doctoral students who are registered at their faculty can obtain a pass for the sports center by showing their letter of admission from the faculty (Annahme als Doktorand) and paying a fee of 5 Euro.
+Doctoral candidates who are registered at their faculty can obtain a pass for the sports center by showing their letter of admission from the faculty (Annahme als Doktorand) and paying a fee of 5 Euro.

 ► Hochschulsport (university sports center) (German)

 The following links provide information about movies, theater, cultural and sporting events and much more in the region.